Areas of Practice

 Mr. Irwin has counseled clients on a wide range of government contracts issues.
 A particular area of focus is ethics and compliance, including issues associated with gratuities, bribery, kickbacks and government hiring.
 Other topics on which Mr. Irwin has provided advice include contingency contracting, foreign acquisition, teaming, proprietary information, schedule contracting, small business subcontracting, and P.L.
 85-804.
 He also assists clients with transactional due diligence.

 In addition, as inside counsel to a major government and international contractor, Mr. Irwin advised senior management, business development, and procurement personnel regarding a full range of contract formation and administration issues involving numerous significant programs for the US Departments of Defense and Energy, as well as the US Agency for International Development.
-In addition, Mr. Irwin supervised bid protest litigation and was responsible for a number of Freedom of Information Act-related matters.
+Mr. Irwin also supervised bid protest litigation and was responsible for a number of Freedom of Information Act-related matters.

 Government Enforcement & Corporate Compliance